Citizen Kane: Accolades

+Legacy

-LegacyCitizen Kane was the only film made under Welles's original contract with RKO Pictures, which gave him complete creative control.
+Citizen Kane was the only film made under Welles's original contract with RKO Pictures, which gave him complete creative control.
 Welles's new business manager and attorney permitted the contract to lapse.
 In July 1941, Welles reluctantly signed a new and less favorable deal with RKO under which he produced and directed The Magnificent Ambersons (1942), produced Journey into Fear (1943), and began It's All True, a film he agreed to do without payment.
 In the new contract Welles was an employee of the studio and lost the right to final cut, which later allowed RKO to modify and re-cut The Magnificent Ambersons over his objections.
 In June 1942, Schaefer resigned the presidency of RKO Pictures and Welles's contract was terminated by his successor.